EUCAIM/Glossary/2-Glossary.md

 The process of removing systematic differences between images acquired from different scanners (i.e., inter-scanner variability) via statistical methods.
 Such techniques enable multi-center datasets and derive greater power from results than when centres work independently.
 Given the high economic costs of imaging, multi-center collaboration is the most feasible way to acquire large imaging datasets [[19]](3-References.md#ref-19).

-### Data Holder (DH)

-A Data Holder refers to any natural or legal person, including entities, bodies, and research organisations in the health or care sectors, as well as European Union institutions, bodies, offices, and agencies, who has the right, obligation, or capability to make certain data available for research purposes.
-This may include registering, providing, restricting access to, or exchanging the data.
-Examples of Data Holders include data repositories, regional biobanks, clinical centres, cancer screening programs, public entities, pharmaceutical companies, data altruism initiatives, and publication repositories.
-These infrastructures may host one or more datasets for discovery and retrieval, and the exposure and access to data in the Dashboard will be provided at the dataset level.

 ### Data Harvest Model (DHM)

 A structured and systematic approach to the collection, integration, and storage of data related to the project.
 This model includes both clinical patient data and radiological image data, as well as other relevant information for medical image analysis.
 It is designed to ensure that data is efficiently obtained, securely stored, and properly used for the development and validation of artificial intelligence technologies.
 Additionally, the model promotes interoperability between different systems and platforms, ensuring that data can be shared and analyzed collaboratively among consortium partners, while always respecting ethical and privacy regulations. [[20]](3-References.md#ref-20)